 - Broker-Only: The PEO works exclusively through a broker to offer their services to a client.
 The broker helps introduce the PEO to the potential client and stays involved throughout the entire sales and onboarding process, and even after the partnership begins

-- Hybrid: Some PEOs sell both directly to businesses and through brokers, essentially combining the two methods
+- Dual-Model: Some PEOs sell both directly to businesses and through brokers, essentially combining the two methods

 The most common of these PEO models is selling direct to clients.
 This means that a PEO can sell their products and services to an SMB without the need of a broker.